cricci3/SmartPark/README.md

 - LED indicators to visually display the parking status:

-  - 🅿️ Green LED: Parking spot is available
+  - 🅿️ Green LED 🟢: Parking spot is available

-  - ♿️ Yellow LED: disabled Parking spot is available
+  - ♿️ Yellow LED 🟡: disabled Parking spot is available

-  - 🔋 Violet LED: E-charge station is available
+  - 🔋 Violet LED 🟣: E-charge station is available

-  - 🚫 Red LED: Parking spot is occupied
+  - 🚫 Red LED 🔴: Parking spot is occupied

 - MQTT protocol: To enable communication between multiple Arduinos in the system.